dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3167: Collaborating with industry ensures relevant education.
+### T3167: Schools can align curricula with local businesses and industry needs.

 |Support|
 |---|